Subhom1/bills-dashboard/README.md

 ## Features

 - Fetches and displays bills in a paginated table
-- Allows filtering bills by type
+- Allows filtering bills by bill status
 - Opens a modal to view bill details (English & Gaeilge)
 - Enables favoriting/unfavoriting bills
 - Displays favorited bills in a separate tab